Table of Contents

-Create a Duplicate Column in PySpark DataFrame
+Creating a Duplicate Column Efficiently in a PySpark DataFrame

 df_new = df.withColumn('my_duplicate_column', df['original_column'])